 David Osborn is an author and entrepreneur who has founded over 50 companies and built one of the top real estate brokerages in the world.
 He is the principal owner in the largest real estate company in the U.S., which has 176,000 agents worldwide, and closes over $407 billion in sales volume in the U.S. and Canada alone.
 A member of the Keller Williams Master Faculty, David regularly teaches as a keynote speaker.
 He also serves as a managing partner of Align Capital and is the co-founder and chairman of Waterloo Associates, a private equity firm focused on the single-family real estate asset class.
 David sits on the board of the 1Life Fully Lived non-profit, a member of YPO/WPO Austin and TIGER 21, and also co-founded and leads GoBundance, an accountability-based group of entrepreneurs.

 We’ve rounded up the brightest minds in business and technology to lead our company.
-Our executives, board members, advisors and investors are united in their thinking that life can be easier and distinguished by an unconstrained capacity to imagine the future.
-Allow us to introduce ourselves.
+Our leadership team is united in thinking that life can be easier and distinguished by an unconstrained capacity to reimagine work.

 Serial entrepreneur who has been helping businesses utilize cutting-edge technologies to accelerate profitable growth since 2002.

 Engineering prodigy, mathematical savant, and patent-holding inventor of product generating over $35M in annual sales for 3M.

 Established SaaS Sales Operations Leader responsible for $100M+ in ARR.
 24 years of service with US Army ranking as Major.

 Engineering leader with successful exits and an IPO; most recently oversaw $130M ARR across three product lines at Dun & Bradstreet.

 Former director of global onboarding at Texas Instruments.
 Managed talent acquisition operations for the company’s 30,000+ employees.